 We strive to focus our efforts in areas where it is needed most – in communities faced with natural or man-made disasters and to individuals and families seeking a path to better health and self-sufficiency.
 A significant portion of our community giving is directed to health-related initiatives that holds the promise of improving lives.

 Making a positive impact in the communities where we live and do business has always been a top priority of AIG.
-As a responsible corporate citizen, we give back through programs and partnerships that leverage the skills, experience, knowledge, and enthusiasm of our employees and the businesses they represent.
+As a responsible corporate citizen, we give back through programs and partnerships that leverage the skills, experience, knowledge, and enthusiasm of our employees.
 We are very proud of the support and relief our contributions and efforts are providing.
-Click here to read our Corporate Citizenship Report.
+Click here to read our 2021 Global Corporate Citizenship At-a-Glance.

 Highlights of AIG Canada's efforts: